ThoughtfulDev/SupergirlOnCrypt/README.md

 ## API

 Since we communicate with our API we need to set it up.
 The API(located in ./API duhh) is written in PHP so any Linux /Win Server will do.
+(More Info on settings up the API coming soon)
 ....

 ## The Trojan